Insurers have been called on to reassess their pricing approach to younger drivers.

 “While premiums paid by younger drivers should be dearer to some degree, to reflect the fact that they are more likely to make claims, I think what we are seeing now is grossly unfair.

-“I believe that insurers have just been trying to stay above water of late but that now is the time for them to consider their pricing strategy on car insurance and realise that they can lower premiums for young drivers whilst still having a profitable business.”
+“I believe that insurers have just been trying to stay above water of late but that now is the time for them to consider their pricing strategy on car insurance and realize that they can lower premiums for young drivers whilst still having a profitable business.”

 Mr Hehir pointed out there were now a number of factors that make the current younger driver far safer than that of 10 or 20 years ago.

 “They must complete the driver’s theory test before they can even apply for a learner permit,” he said.
 “First-time young drivers must complete a minimum of 12 specific driving skill lessons.
 Unlike the older generations, the majority of young drivers simply do not drink-drive.
 It is taboo amongst that generation.